Q. Why does it work?

 Q. What are the manufacturer's warranty terms?

 A. Skamper-Ramp manufacturer Gamma2 accepts returns for product failure due to manufacturing defect only.
-Gamma2 asks that you complete the warranty card that comes with your ramp.
-Please see www.gamma2.net for further information.
+The manufacturer asks that you complete the warranty card that comes with your ramp.
+Please see the Gamma2 warranty page at vittlesvault.com for further information.

 If your ramp fails or breaks, please click here to contact Skamper-Ramp Store to receive return instructions and an RMA number.
 After receiving authorization, you will be responsible for shipping charges back to Gamma2 for inspection.
 The product must be returned in its original packaging with all component parts.
 Gamma2 will inspect the product, and Skamper-Ramp Store will notify you if the return qualifies as a warranty/product defect return.
 If the ramp is defective, a replacement will be sent to you at no charge.